myhorreum/myhorreum.github.io/projects/project-11.md

 <img class="ui image" src="../images/geoip1.png">

+It also makes me wonder if the attacks are actually coming from those exact locations, or if the hacker is using a tool that generates IPs that instead somehow correspond to those locations, while the hacker is likely located in a single location.

-This situation illustrates why 2-factor authentication isn't such a bad idea, despite being seen as an annoyance for most employees/students.
+Overall this situation illustrates why 2-factor authentication isn't such a bad idea, despite being seen as an annoyance for most employees/students.

 ***************************************************************************************
 ***************************************************************************************